lelegard/arm-instruction-time/README.md

 Therefore, the PAC tests are skipped in this configuration to avoid reporting non-significant instruction time.

+The tables below give the mean instruction time, in nanoseconds, in each loop.
+The Excel file in this project adds the frequency information of each core and the corresponding relative performance information.

 ### Ignoring the empty loop time

 | Mean instruction time (nanoseconds) | Cortex A72 | Neoverse N1 | Neoverse V1 | Apple M1 |